Skip to Content

 How to Make Muffin Tops

-If you’ve never tried these they are way easier than you might have thought.
-Let’s be honest, the top is the first thing you eat and the BEST part of this baked good anyway right??
+If youโ€™ve never tried these they are way easier than you might have thought.
+Letโ€™s be honest, the top is the first thing you eat and the BEST part of this baked good anyway right??
 You know it is.

 So why not cut out the whole bottom piece and just make the best of the best already???
 You can add your favorite berries or even chocolate chips to this basic recipe below, there are tons of variations.

-Now let’s talk a bit about my favorite things when it comes to muffins though shall we?
+Letโ€™s talk a bit about my favorite things when it comes to baking shall we?

 Muffin Top Recipe

 The biggest, and really only difference in making these is the pan.
-It’s pretty flat really.
-With small ridges to help the batter from spilling over you don’t need any papers, just a light non stick spray in the middle of each one.
+Itโ€™s pretty flat really.
+With small ridges to help the batter from spilling over you donโ€™t need any papers, just a light non stick spray in the middle of each one.

-8. 1/4 cup Honey
+7. 1/4 cup Honey for natural sweetness

-11. Baking powder and soda
+9. Baking powder and baking soda for them to rise

-12. Fresh blueberries
+10. Fresh blueberries are recommended

+You can mix 1/4 c. milk + lemon juice to create buttermilk if you donโ€™t have any on hand.
+That is what I do if I know I am going to be baking jumbo blueberry muffins and these at the same time.
 Then you can add a crumb muffin topping if you want too.
 There is a link to that recipe in the printable recipe card at the bottom.

 Why are muffin tops better?